jacobRaw/MTRN4231_burger_bot/README.md

 <img width="500" height="500" alt="YOLO model 2 camera footage" src="readme_imgs/base_frame_position.png" />

 In practice when moving the robot to pick up ingredients it did experience offset errors.
 We could not identify whether it was due to skew of the camera or inaccuracies in the static transformation for the camera position.
-Thus, we manually tuned the ingredient positions using manual offsets calculated by comparing the computer vision position against the moveIt arm position and applying an average.
+Thus, we manually tuned the ingredient positions using manual offsets calculated by comparing the computer vision position against the MoveIt arm position and applying an average.

 ### Collision Objects
 Dynamic collision objects are required so that the end effector does not squish other ingredients and also ensures reliable picking.
-To dynamically create the collision objects the positions of the ingredients are published so that the moveIt node can subscribe to the topic and publish the collision objects appropriately.
+To dynamically create the collision objects the positions of the ingredients are published so that the MoveIt node can subscribe to the topic and publish the collision objects appropriately.
 All collision objects are fixed cylinder sizes and had to be tall enough to collide with the end effector collision box.
 All ingredients are considered collision objects except for the target so that the end effector can interact with it without triggering a collision.

 Below is an image of the collision objects in the scene in RVIZ (the green cylinders are the collision objects)